 Night visits are also offered, but you cannot see the gardens well at night.
 On the plus side, the night tour has costumed artists recounting the history of the Alcázar through song, dance, and storytelling as you move through the beautifully lit interiors.
 All in Spanish though!
 During the summertime, concerts are offered in the evenings.

 If you go: Real Alcázar de Sevilla, Patio de Banderas, s/n, 41004 Sevilla, Spain

 Like a structured tour?
 Book this highly rated 3-hour skip-the-line guided tour of the Alcazar, the Seville Cathedral, and La Giralda!

 Or pick a tour of just the Alcazar, so you can linger for as long as you like after the tour!

 A tour is an excellent way to see Seville’s most magnificent sight.
 There is a lot to see and absorb, and if you are a history, art, or architecture enthusiast, you will definitely enjoy the insights provided by a knowledgable guide.

-We chose the tour of just the Alcazar, so we could wander around on our own for a while after the tour.
+We chose a reduced-group tour of just the Alcazar, so we could wander around on our own for a while after the tour.
 We also booked a separate tour of the Cathedral and La Giralda.